Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 1 Mei 2025 22.27.42 UTC
+- WIB: Kamis, 1 Mei 2025 23.33.58 UTC
-- WITA: Kamis, 1 Mei 2025 23.27.42 UTC
+- WITA: Jumat, 2 Mei 2025 00.33.58 UTC
-- WIT: Jumat, 2 Mei 2025 00.27.42 UTC
+- WIT: Jumat, 2 Mei 2025 01.33.58 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success